 Type allows you to filter through all the files and return only a specific file type.
 You can filter by images, MS Office files or PDFs, SoundCloud files, posts from Twitter or video files.
 Note that although SoundCloud, Twitter, and video files are embedded media, this tool catalogs and tracks them like actual files with a thumbnail and file name.

-Collections will not be fully populated right away as this could not be done prior to releasing the new tool.
-Collections will offer a quick way to find photos or videos of the campus and student life commissioned or produced by the College, as well as approved photos for the College's faculty and administration.
+Collections offers a quick way to find photos or videos of the campus and student life commissioned or produced by the College, as well as approved photos for the College's faculty and administration.

 The Sort by dropdown allows you to filter by the date a file was uploaded or use count, which tells you how many times a particular file has been used on the site.
 You can sort those files in either ascending or descending order by using the Order dropdown.